martanto/DashVolcano/README.md

 **I would like to display GEOROC data for a volcano which is not in the GVP database, is it possible?**

 Yes it is possible.
-You can do it by editing the mapping files manually, more in below in the "GEOROC - GVP mapping files" section.
+You can do it by editing the mapping files manually, more below in the "GEOROC - GVP mapping files" section.

 **Georoc - GVP mapping files**

+The mapping files are used by the app to link the GVP names with the GEOROC names.
 The GeorocGVPMapping folder contains a .txt file for each .csv in the GeorocDataset folder.
 Each file is of the form

 >GVP;GEOROC